Edu590/Edu590/README.md

 - ⚡ Fun fact: I love Superheroes movies (Marvel/DC)
 <!--- 👯 I’m looking to collaborate on: ...
 - 🤔 I’m looking for help with: ...-->

-Nickname note: no, DADi is not pronounced like "daddy", and has absolutely nothing to do with that word, contrary to what everyone who comes across the name thinks xD.
-"590" has no meaning at all (random addition to the nickname in 2012).

 #### 📫 How to reach me